William C. Chase: World War II

 On February 3, Chase's columns pushed into the northern outskirts of Manila and seized a vital bridge over the Tuliahan River, which separated them from the city proper.
 Chase, controlling his columns by radio, suffered slight burns to his hands when a Japanese truck exploded.
 A squadron of the 8th Cavalry, guided by two Filipino guerrillas reached the sprawling campus of the University of Santo Tomas which had been turned into an internment camp, liberating some 3,700 internees.

 A Japanese raiding party destroyed the bridge over Tuliahan River; Chase's security was not good enough.
 This prevented the main body of the 1st Cavalry Division from linking up with Chase's force in Manila.
 Supplies were dispatched through the 37th Infantry Division's zone until engineers could build a new bridge.
 For his advance on Manila, Chase was awarded the Distinguished Service Cross.
 He was also awarded the Purple Heart for the burns to his hands.

 On February 7, 1945, Chase took over command of the 38th Infantry Division, which was then confronted by enemy fortifications at Zig-Zag Pass on the Bataan Peninsula.
-It took Chase a week of hard fighting to reduce this position.
+It took him a week of hard fighting to reduce this position.
 A battalion of the 151st Infantry under Chase's personal command landed at Mariveles on the southern tip of Bataan on February 14.
 The 38th Infantry Division participated in the final actions on Corregidor.
 Units of the 38th Infantry Division assaulted and captured Caballo Island on March 27, Fort Drum on El Fraile Island on April 13, and Carabao Island on April 16.
 Meanwhile, other elements of the 38th Infantry Division engaged enemy forces in the mountainous Fort Stotsenburg area.
 In the midst of these operations, Chase was promoted to major general in March.

 In late April 1945, the 38th Infantry Division moved to the area east of Manila where it relieved the 6th Infantry Division.
 On May 1, it began a series of probing attacks prior to an attack on May 4 aimed at capturing the Wawa Dam, an important part of Manila's water supply.
 Chase had to reduce a series of strongly held Japanese positions.
 By the end of the month, the dam was secure and the Japanese Kobayashi Force was broken.